datmt/spring-boot-demo-english/demo-orm-mybatis-plus/README.md

 # spring-boot-demo-orm-mybatis-plus

-> 此 demo 演示了 Spring Boot 如何集成 mybatis-plus，简化Mybatis开发，带给你难以置信的开发体验。
+> This demo demonstrates how Spring Boot integrates with mybatis-plus, simplifying Mybatis development and giving you an incredible development experience.
 >
-> - 2019-09-14 新增：ActiveRecord 模式操作
+> - 2019-09-14 New: ActiveRecord mode operation

 ## pom.xml